-9.11.2 Qualifications for the Master of Science Degree in CSTP (New 08/30/01, Revised 08/23/04, 01/29/2015, 06/18/15)
+9.11.2 Qualifications for the Master of Science Degree in CSTP (New 08/30/01, Revised 08/23/04, 01/29/2015, 06/18/15, 07/01/25)

 The Clinical Scientist Training Program accepts students who seek the Master of Science degree.
-A student is accepted into candidacy after completing the Program required curriculum including 60 term hours of which 30 must be in courses that meet the credit requirements as described in section 9.5.
+To be eligible for the degree, a student must complete the Program required curriculum including 60 term hours of which 30 must be in courses that meet the credit requirements as described in section 9.5.
 Upon satisfactory completion of the research project approved by the TAC, the thesis is prepared and defended before the Final Examination Committee.
 The preparation of the thesis should be guided by the policies found in sections 10.2 and 10.2.1.
 Upon approval of the thesis by the Final Examination Committee, the thesis is signed by the Committee members and the Director of the CSTP Program and presented to the Dean for signature.
 At the time the Dean accepts and signs the thesis, the student shall have completed all academic obligations for the degree and will be eligible to have the degree conferred.
 An original, signed copy of the thesis and three additional copies must be presented to the Graduate School for acceptance, binding, and archiving as part of the degree requirements.